rafael-fuente/rafael-fuente.github.io/input/content/articles/2020-12-24-Visualizing Fourier Optics.md

 [1] Introduction to Fourier Optics J. Goodman sec.
 5.1<br /> [2] Introduction to Fourier Optics J. Goodman sec.
 5.2<br /> [3] Introduction to Fourier Optics J. Goodman sec.
-5.3<br />
+5.3<br /> [4] Introduction to Fourier Optics J. Goodman sec.
+6.3<br /> [5] Abbe, E. A Contribution to the Theory of the Microscope and the nature of Microscopic Vision.
+Archiv für Mikroskopische Anatomie 9, 413–418 (1873)<br />
+[6] Minin, Igor & Minin, Oleg.
+(2016).
+Diffractive Optics and Nanophotonics: Resolution Below the Diffraction Limit.<br />